MarijaBorisov/ngsi-tools/README.md

 * Supporting all Fiware Orion GET operations with queries, the goal is providing users with the ability to check data creation.
-This project is part of [Waste4Think](http://waste4think.eu/), for more infomation check the Waste4Think [Info](http://waste4think.eu/about-waste4think) section.
+This project is part of [Waste4Think](http://waste4think.eu/), for more information check the Waste4Think [Info](http://waste4think.eu/about-waste4think) section.

 ### Content
 *  [Description](#description)